Top-rated local movers that handle San Jose to Durham moves

 - Durham is considered to be less safe than San Jose with a score of 45.28 vs San Jose’s 52.27.

-- Air quality in Durham is good, and in San Jose it's moderate.
+- Air quality in Durham is Good, and in San Jose it’s Moderate.

 - State licensing: For-profit household goods carriers in the state fall under the jurisdiction of the North Carolina Utilities Commission, Transportation Division.
 All legitimate movers should have a “C Number” issued by the commission, signifying that they’ve met minimum insurance requirements and adhere to the provisions outlined in the state’s Maximum Rate Tariff (MRT).
 Double-check that the moving company is properly licensed before you hire them.

-- State regulator: You can check the status of a North Carolina moving license through the state's public utilities commission.
+- State regulator: You can verify a North Carolina moving company’s license by visiting the state’s public utilities commission.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 Choose Released Value Protection for no-cost, minimal coverage from movers, with responsibility limited to 60 cents per pound per article.
 For comprehensive coverage, explore alternatives with your chosen moving company or consider a third-party insurance provider.

 - Moving checklist: Use our moving checklist to stay on top of every detail and reduce last-minute stress.